hyperledger-archives/sawtooth-docs-archive/generator/source/faq/installation.rst

 I get this error starting Sawtooth on Docker: ``No response from ... beginning heartbeat pings``
 ------------------------------------------------------------------------------------------------
 It means that there has been no message exchange between the validators for 10 seconds.
-This could be a problem with Raft or PBFT, but not with other consensus engines.

 How do I list sawtooth command line options?
 --------------------------------------------